 The verdict sent reverberations around the industry, with particular attention being paid to the fact that in court Pharrell Williams said Marvin Gaye’s music was part of the soundtrack of his youth, and that he was “channelling… that late 70s feeling” in Blurred Lines.

-According to forensic musicologist Peter Oxendale “everyone’s concerned that inspiration can [now be interpreted as] a catalyst for infringement.
+According to forensic musicologist Peter Oxendale “everyone’s concerned that inspiration can

 “All of these companies are worried that if a track is referenced on another at all, there may be a claim being brought,” he explains.